MicrosoftDocs/powerquery-docs/powerquery-docs/connection-authentication-pqo.md

 ---
-title: Authentication in Power Query Online
+title: Connections and authentication in Power Query Online
 description: This article describes the process and specifics of the authentication process in Power Query Online.
 author: ptyx507x
 ms.reviewer: